Return to top

 Three Wishes Unsweetened Protein Cereal

 Three Wishes is one of the tastiest high-protein cereals I’ve found.
-It’s also a grain-free, vegan, sugar-free, gluten-free, non-GMO, and a paleo friendly cereal!
-It’s low in carbs, high in protein and high in fiber.
-Their healthy cereal comes in 6 flavors: Cinnamon, Honey, Unsweetened, Cocoa, Fruity, and Frosted – giving you something for everyone!
+It’s also a grain-free, vegan, sugar-free, gluten-free, non-GMO, and paleo-friendly cereal!
+It’s low in carbs and high in protein and fiber.
+This healthy cereal comes in 6 flavors (Cinnamon, Honey, Unsweetened, Cocoa, Fruity, and Frosted) giving you something for everyone!

 Nutritional Info: 3/4 cup has 120-130 calories, 3 grams fiber, 0 grams sugar (the flavored versions have only 3 grams of sugar), and 8 grams of protein.